cdgrady21/cdgrady21.github.io/_pages/coding.md

 author_profile: true
 ---

 Many colleagues have asked me about resources for learning R, Python, and causal inference statistics.
-I'm not expert enough in Python to recommend good learning resources, but here I've recommended my favorite resources resources for learning the basics of R, how to use R for particular tasks, and for learning the basics of causal inference.
-To keep the list manageable, I've limited it to one resource for learning the basics of R, five resources for learning how to use R for specific tasks, and one causal inference resource.
+I'm not expert enough in Python to recommend good learning resources, but here I've recommended my favorite resources for learning the basics of R, how to use R for particular tasks, and for learning the basics of causal inference.

 These are all free, online resources.
 They give you code that you can easily copy & paste into your R console, which allows you to play around with R and learn by doing.
+To keep the list manageable, I've limited it to one resource for learning the basics of R, five resources for learning how to use R for specific tasks, and one resource for causal inference in R.

 If you are brand new to coding, I recommend starting with the first resource (Hands-On Programming with R) and then selecting other options based on your learning interests.

+&nbsp;

 ********
 # Learning R